hasan-kayan/MyRemoteSafe/README.md

-# JSONto3D
+# My Remote Safe

-This project will generate 3D files from OBJ files
+This is a completly remote private system that has several components.